alimac/finding-the-entrance/README.md

 - Original post serves as "issue summary"
 - Anyone can add words to the issue summary
 - Steps to reproduce, screenshots or screencasts
+- Finally...

 ## A patch appears!

 Note:
-- Someone writes the first set of changes to code
+- Someone writes the first set of changes to the Drupal codebase that fix the problem
+- Maybe patch is incomplete
 - Maybe automated tests fail
-- Maybe patch is incomplete
+- But...

 ## Second patch

 Note:
-- Builds on the first patch
+- Someone else can build on the work done in the first patch
-- Includes changes between the two patches
+- Process can be repeated, until the patch is ready to be reviewed

 ## Review

 Note:
-- Coding standards
+- Reviewing is important to the process of making Drupal better
 - Does the patch fix the problem?
-- Before and after screenshots
+- Post before and after screenshots
-- Reviewing is crucial for getting changes committed and making Drupal better
+- Check coding standards